hawkgs/input-matcher/README.md

 - **core/** - represents the capturing/matching logic
   - **matcher/** - contains matcher logic
     - **AbstractInputMatcher.ts** - contains `AbstractInputMatcher` which describes matcher's properties and behavior
+    - **Algorithms.ts** - contains a set of functions which implement the needed algorithms for matching
+    - **Config.ts** - Configuration file
     - **InputMatcher.ts** - contains `InputMatcher`; it's a concrete implementation of the above
     - **Matcher.ts** - sort of a factory (`getMatcher`) that provides an instance of `AbstractInputMatcher` accross the app
   - **tests/** - no need of explanation